dekuNukem/daytripper/quick_start_guide.md

 ## Advanced Usages

 Once you're familiar with how Daytripper works, you can take a look at the [Advanced Usage Guide](/advanced_usage.md) for some additional features that might be of interest.
-Examples include:

-* Creating Custom Actions

-* Adjusting Advanced Parameters

-* On-Air Packet Format

-* Debug Mode

-* USB Firmware Update

-* Trigger Output

-* Using Multiple Modules

 ## Disclaimers